 The Adair County R-II School is participating in the Dual Credit Program through Moberly Area Community College.
 This program allows high school juniors and seniors the opportunity to take college level courses for both high school and college credit while remaining in their own high school.
 Course fees will be paid by the student at time of enrollment.
-Fees for 2012-2013 are \$70.00 per credit hour.
+Fees for 2013-2014 are \$75.00 per credit hour.
 For more information, call the high school office.
+Students are expected to pay for the classes in full at the time of enrollment.
+Students will pay for only one semester worth of classes at a time.
+Instructors and textbooks will be furnished by the district.
+(Students may enroll in these classes for high school credit only at no charge.)

 MACC will offer select online dual credit courses for \$82.00 per credit hour (or \$246 per three hour semester class).
-Courses being offered in the fall of 2012 include: College Algebra, American History, Composition I, American Lit from 1865, Music Appreciation, and Sociology